Vegetable oils as alternative energy: Net CO_{2} or greenhouse gas production

 Plants use sunlight and photosynthesis to take carbon dioxide (CO_{2}) out of the Earth's atmosphere to make vegetable oil.
 The same CO_{2} is then put back after it is burned in an engine.
 Thus vegetable oil does not increase the CO_{2} in the atmosphere, and does not directly contribute to the problem of greenhouse gas.
 It is really a way of catching and storing solar energy; it is a renewable energy.

-However, as with other "renewable" energy sources, there may be a (relatively small) carbon footprint associated with the production or distribution of vegetable oil.
+However, as with other energy sources, there may be a (relatively small) carbon footprint associated with the production or distribution of vegetable oil.